lechixy/lechsbott_js/README.md

 # lechsbottmain
-lechsbott but written with javascript
+second copy of lechsbott and written in javascript